Which Product Background Color to Use in Your Ecommerce Photos

 White backgrounds are the most commonly used in ecommerce photography.
 It’s the safe, practical choice for most situations.
 Not to mention that a lot of online marketplaces require at least one product photo with a white background, like Amazon or Shopify, for example.

 When thinking about what kind of background to pair with your product, mood is another important thing to consider.
-Choosing a color background can change how your product is perceived.
-While a white background can present a light, transparent feel to your marketing, a black background can add a touch of mystery or maturity.
+While a white background can present a light, transparent feel to your marketing, a black background can add a touch of mystery or dramatic effect.

 You might also want to think about the overall color palette of your online store.
 Consider what would best complement the colors of your products and branding.
 When it comes to creative choices, there are no “right” or “wrong” answers, of course.
 But when considering your options, you can follow certain design principles to help guide your choices.